 Field: United States; Advisor: Ngai; Year: 2013

 Brianna Nofil is a doctoral candidate in U.S. History, who specializes in the history of immigration and the criminal justice system.
-Her dissertation examines the use of carceral sites in the enforcement of immigration law, from borderland jails in the 1920s to extraterritorial detention sites in the 1990s, and examines how evolving ideas about punishment, discretionary power, and due process shaped the state’s power to detain immigrants across the 20th century.
+Her dissertation, “Detention Power: Jails, Camps, and the Construction of Immigrant Incarceration,” examines the use of carceral sites in the enforcement of immigration law, from borderland jails used to enforce the Chinese Exclusion Act in the 1900s to extraterritorial detention sites created to control Caribbean migration in the 1990s.
+This project explores how evolving ideas about punishment, discretionary power, and due process shaped the state’s power to detain immigrants across the 20th century.

 Brianna frequently writes about the history of immigration, incarceration, and other American phenomena for popular audiences.
 Recent work includes: